Addiction Treatment Centers for Chronic Pain Patients

 Treatment Options

-There are a variety of opioid treatment options available for those suffering from the misuse of pain management medications prescribed for chronic pain.
+There are a variety of opioid addiction treatment options available for those suffering from the misuse of pain management medications prescribed for chronic pain.
 Inpatient and outpatient treatment centers maintain specialized knowledge and training in how to help clients overcome these types of issues.
 They can be extremely effective in addressing addiction issues that may occur alongside chronic pain issues.

 The Journal of Pain and Symptom Management found that psychological therapy is effective for those managing certain types of pain without the usage of pharmaceutical medication.
 Some treatment centers rely on cognitive therapy, but most rely on a combination of therapies, including some medications.
 This combination is able to help individuals with overcoming reliance on medications and managing the original source of pain.